 The rate of commission: 1.9%

 Final commission payable: £2,090

 The percentage of commission: 1.7%

 Final commission payable:£6,800

-Compare these costs to the average cost of hiring on online agent, which is somewhere between £300 and £1,500.
+Compare these costs to the average cost of hiring an online agent, which is somewhere between £300 and £1,500.
 Although the savings are relatively modest with the cheaper house, they are huge for the more expensive property.
-In very general terms, the more expensive your home is, the more you stand to save by selling your property online.
+In very general terms, the more valuable your home is, the more you stand to save by selling your property online.

 Of course, the headline figure for each type of estate agent doesn’t tell the whole story.
 Estate agents online only will usually require payment upfront — before your home is listed.
-In addition, this fee is not reliant on a sale being achieved.
+Also, this fee is not reliant on a sale achieved.
 If your home hasn’t sold during the initial listing period, you may have to pay another fee to keep your listing online.